-If a loss will cost significantly more than your insurance deductible to repair or replace your property, filing a claim may be the way to go.
-If the cost is less than your deductible, your insurance wouldn’t kick in until that deductible is met.
-You’d be paying that amount out of pocket either way, and filing a claim would only increase your premium.
+If a loss costs more than your insurance deductible to repair or replace your property, then filing a claim may be the way to go.
+But when losses cost less than your deductible, your insurance doesn’t kick in until that deductible is met.
+You’d be paying that amount out of pocket either way and filing a claim would only increase your premium.

 But what do you do when the loss value is somewhere in between?

 Let’s take a look at some examples to give you a better idea.

 Example 1: Much to your surprise, a fence on your property has been slowly eaten by termites and needs to be replaced.
 However, the cost of repairs is less than your deductible.
 Because termite damage is often excluded, the claim could be denied, so it might make more sense to pay for these repairs yourself.

 Example 2: Your pipe burst 18 months ago, and you made a claim valued at $40,000 to repair your bathroom cabinets, floors, walls, and some of the carpet in the hallway.
 But now you have a second pipe failure that caused $5,000 in damages.
 You have a $2,000 deductible.

 Your insurance premiums already went up with the first claim and will go up even more with the second (or risk being canceled in some cases), so this may be a time to pay out of pocket.
 But there are a couple of important questions to ask yourself first:

 Can I afford the remaining repairs?
 In this scenario, you still have at least $3,000 in repairs.
 If paying that out of your savings isn’t realistic, then you may need to file a claim.